What is Dual Enrollment?

 - A recommendation from your high school instructor in the subject matter requested, or from your school counselor.

 - Home schooled students must provide P/SAT scores and other evidence of preparedness for college courses.
-(Waived for 2020-2021 due to COVID-19)
+(Waived until 2023-2024 due to COVID-19)